matthewg42/worklog/README.rst

        ignored.
    * - -r
      -
-     - Read the current day's log file using PAGER.
+     - Read the most recently edited log file.
+If a single parameter is provided, it is is interpretted as a number of days, and all files modified in the last that many days will be read.
    * - -s
      - *subject*
      - Set the subject.
 The default value is taken from the DEFAULT_SUBJECT